-Sonia Gollance is a fourth-year graduate student at the University of Pennsylvania.
-She earned a BA in Comparative Literature and Germanic Studies from the University of Chicago.
+Before coming to Penn, she earned a BA in Comparative Literature and Germanic Studies from the University of Chicago.
 Following graduation, she researched contemporary Yiddish education in Germany, based primarily at Heinrich Heine University in Dusseldorf, with a Fulbright Research Grant (2009 - 2010).
-Since 2010 she has also participated in workshops at Yiddish Summer Weimar, including sessions that explore connections between Yiddish and German folk dances.
-Her research interests include the intersection of German and Yiddish in (fin-de-siècle) literature, dance studies, and gender studies.